gabes-machado/nf_auto/README.md

 Instructions:

 To use this project, first you'll need Python and Git.
 It is pre-installed in Linux machines, but you'll need to install it on Windows;
-To download them, just click in the links bellow and follow their instructions.
+To download them, just click the links bellow and follow their instructions.

 [**Python**](https://www.python.org/)